RichAllGuti/python_oop_practices_exercises/README.md

 <br>

-**I will upload the pieces of code every day, till I done with each the exercise project.
+**I will upload the pieces of code every day, till I done with each of the example projects.

-1. The first exercise project is about one school system, specifically the students onboarding process.
+1. The first example project is about one school system, specifically the students onboarding process.

+2. This example is about a restauran ordering system.